- Christmas in NYC

 The museum is also known for its collection of paintings from the American colonial period and a small but impressive collection of works by modern American artists.

-TIP: Though the ticket booth lists prices, these prices are, in fact, a “suggested donations”, meaning you can give whatever you like to gain entry.
+TIP: Though the ticket booth has the cost of admission, this is actually a “suggested donations”, meaning you can give whatever you like to gain entry.

-For ideas about things do to all over NYC at night, see our post What to Do at Night in New York City.
+For ideas about things do to all over NYC at night, see our post on what to do at night in NYC.

 Brooklyn Academy of Music (BAM) is the oldest performing arts center in America, founded in 1891.
 It’s located in the lively area of Fort Greene and is easy to get to.